liuchen37/R_tutorials/README.md

 # R_tutorials
 **Chen**

+Some R tutorials: foundation and bioinformatics.
+Although most code have been edited, the reference of the origin code were presented before the tables of contents, only for education purpose.

-Some code based on *Getting Started with R: An Introduction for Biologists, 2ed (Oxford, 2017)* and *R Bioinformatics Cookbook (Packt, 2019)*
+Based on *Getting Started with R: An Introduction for Biologists, 2ed (Oxford, 2017)*
 ### Table of Contents: Foundation
 | Chapter    | Title                                     | Imported?   |
 | ---------- | ----------------------------------------- |:--------:|